 Spot coolers are portable, stand-alone air conditioning units.
-They have all of the major components of larger AC units, but they’re compact and maneuverable.
+They have all of the major components of larger AC units, but they are compact and maneuverable.

-Spot coolers are also perfect for buildings without enough power to cool a particular room or space without assistance.
+- Spot coolers are also perfect for buildings without enough power to cool a particular room or space without assistance.

 How do spot coolers work?

 Spot coolers range in sizes and have different power requirements.
 Our most common spot coolers work on a standard electrical outlet.
-Meanwhile, our larger units (3, 5 and 12 tons) require an electrician to wire the receptacle and corresponding electrical breakers.
+Meanwhile, our larger units (3, 5, and 12 tons) require an electrician to wire the receptacle and corresponding electrical breakers.
 Let us know the number of outlets, voltage, and power available at your location, and we’ll make sure you get the perfect solution.

 Need to rent a spot cooler?
 OnSite HVAC Rentals is here 24/7/365 to help.
 Give us a call at 1-800-748-2289 or email [email protected]